CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/what-is-a-block.md

 Most blocks share [Common Properties][] such as a description for the block.
 Some blocks have [Advanced Properties][] that do not normally need to be configured but allow for more advanced scenarios.

 For further information, see [Block Properties][].

+### Block Connections

+Block connections help determine the order blocks will be executed in a flow, an execution moves through the flow sequentially

+An execution moves from one connected block to another, depending on the logic of the block.
+Blocks can be connected to each other through the use of connection ports.

+There are four types of connections ports

+- Input Ports - act as the entry point of a block, output ports from one or more other blocks can be connected to an input port
+- Output Ports - act as the exit point of a block, output ports can only be connected to an input port of one other block
+- Exception Input Ports - act as the entry point of an exception handling block, exception output ports from one or more other blocks can be connected to an exception input port
+- Exception Output Ports - act as the exit point of a block when an exception is thrown, exception output ports can only be connected to an exception input port of one exception handling block

 ## Exceptions within a Block